 The study of the Greek and Latin languages, as well as the literature, history, and culture of Greece and Rome, have been fundamental to liberal arts education for some 2,000 years.
 Austin Peay State University carries on that tradition by offering majors in Greek, Latin, Classics (both languages), and Latin with Secondary Teaching Certification.
 The programs are language intensive, but also have a healthy component of courses in the cultures of Greece and Rome.
 More information on the specifics of each program can be found at the pages that follow.
 APSU also has an active chapter of Eta Sigma Phi, the national Classics Honors Society.
-In addition to the opportunities that this organization provides, the Johanna W. Mitchell Scholarship is awarded annually to a rising junior.

 From the first literature in the western canon, Homer’s Iliad and Odyssey, to the plays of Aeschylus, Sophocles, and Euripides, to the New Testament and beyond, Greek has been a flexible tool for the finest expression of human thought.
 Take advantage of the opportunity to explore this wonderfully rich language and its long heritage.

 If Latin is more to your taste, spend your time here at the Peay studying Vergil, Plautus, Livy and all those other wonderful authors who wrote in the language that Ben Jonson called ‘the Queen of Tongues.’
-The study of Latin remains vital and the current nationwide shortage of secondary school Latin teachers provides an added incentive for those who wish to pursue studies in Latin.
+The study of Latin remains vital, and the current nationwide shortage of secondary school Latin teachers provides an added incentive for those who wish to pursue studies in Latin.

 What Can You Do With A Degree in Classics?